My Gridcoin experiment is done

 Sunday, July 12, 2020

-I am participating in data crunching projects for BOINC, and I have been for the better part of twenty years.
+I have been participating in data-crunching projects for BOINC for the better part of 20 years.
 This started as crunching data for SETI@home and was followed by many other projects.
-Currently, I have been working on covid-19 treatments.
-Being awarded points has always been somewhat interesting, at least as far as comparing myself to other data crunchers, and it is satisfying to some extent to be helping out by doing science that might not be done otherwise, cheaply anyway.
+Currently, I have been working on COVID-19 treatments.
+Being awarded points has always been somewhat interesting, at least as far as comparing myself to other data crunchers.
+And it is satisfying, to some extent, to help out by doing science that might not be done otherwise, cheaply, anyway.
 But there is a new way to go that merges researching with something a bit more interesting than earning points.

-There are certain projects on BOINC that have been OK’d for use with this mining tool.
+Certain BOINC projects have been approved for use with this mining tool.
 You do the research you are doing anyway, and as your computer hums away, you build up credit, which hopefully means “cash” at some point.

 I will let you know.